seblucas/www-blog/content/en/tips/epoch-timestamp-date-conversion.md

-/*
+---
-Title: Conversion between Epoch / Timestamp / Date
+title: "Conversion between Epoch / Timestamp / Date"
-Description:
-Author: Sébastien Lucas
-Date: 2011/08/21
-Robots: noindex,nofollow
-Language: en
-Tags: centos,debian
-*/
+date: 2011-08-21
+tags: [centos,debian]
+slug: epoch-timestamp-date-conversion
+aliases: [/en/tips/epoch-timestamp-date-conversion]
+---
 # Conversion between Epoch / Timestamp / Date

 Sometimes you have to quickly debug using timestamp and this site can help :